prrvchr/OAuth2OOo/README.md

 This means that **OAuth2OOo no longer supports OpenOffice and LibreOffice 6.x on Windows since version 1.1.0**.
 I can only advise you **to migrate to LibreOffice 7.x**.

-To offer you all these new services in LibreOffice, the OAuth2OOo extension uses many Python libraries.
-Some of these libraries embed binary files which depend on:
-- Python version (between 3.8 and 3.11 included)
-- Operating system (Linux, Windows, Macos, etc...)
-- The architecture of your computer (i386, adm x64, arm64, ppc, etc...)

-Four libraries or **Python packages** depend on your system and have the following embedded binaries:
-- [Binaries][12] for package [charset-normalizer][13] version 3.1.0.
-- [Binaries][14] for package [ijson][15] version 3.2.2.
-- [Binaries][16] for package [lxml][17] version 4.9.2.
-- [Binaries][18] for package [cffi][19] version 1.16.0.

-For all these reasons:
+- If you are **on Windows** you must use **LibreOffice version 7.x minimum**.

-- If you are **on Windows all the different necessary binaries come with the OAuth2OOo extension**.
+- If you are **on Linux with Python version 3.10** you must use **LibreOffice version 6.x or higher** (LibreOffice version 7.x is strongly recommended).

-- If you are **on Linux x86_64 necessary binaries for Python version 3.10 come with the OAuth2OOo extension**.
+- If you are **on Linux with Python other than version 3.10** or **on macOS whatever the version of Python**, you need:
-- **For all other possible configuration combinations, if they are not already present, you will need to install these 4 python packages**.
-In their absence, an error should appear when installing the OAuthOOo extension while importing the lxml package.
-This error can be corrected by installing, usually with the help of [pip][20], the 4 Python packages required by your configuration.
+   - Make sure your version of Python is 3.8 minimum.
+   - Download the file [requirements.txt][12].
+   - Install using [pip][13], the Python packages necessary for the extension with the command:
+     `pip install requirements.txt`

+**On Linux and macOS the packages** used by the extension, if already installed, may come from the system and therefore **may not be up to date**.
+To ensure that your Python packages are up to date it is recommended to use the **System Info** option in the Extension Options accessible by:
+**Tools -> Options -> Internet -> OAuth2 protocol -> View log -> System info**
+If outdated packages appear, you can update them with the command:
+`pip install package_name`

 If you want to **drive Firefox in Calc on Ubuntu** then you need to reinstall Firefox from the Mozilla PPA.
 To install the Mozilla PPA please type the command:
-- `sudo add-apt-repository ppa:mozillateam/ppa`
+`sudo add-apt-repository ppa:mozillateam/ppa`

 ___